-OPERATIONAL INTEGRITY

-INDICATOR STANDARD METHODOLOGY

-Total Absence Rate (TAR) GRI 403 - 9 Total number of days lost due to absenteeism of any kind, not only as a result of work-related injury or disease as a percentage of total working days.
+HEALTH & SAFETY INDICATOR STANDARD METHODOLOGY Total Absence Rate (TAR) (as a % of days of sickness absence plus days lost per incidents with lost time per total days worked) GRI 403 - 9 Total number of days lost due to absenteeism of any kind, not only as a result of work-related injury or disease as a percentage of total working days.
 This includes individual sick days due to minor illnesses (e.g. the common cold, fevers, and influenza) as well as personal days taken for undisclosed reasons.
-It does not include scheduled or permitted absenteeism such as holidays, study time, maternity or paternity leave, etc.

-Work Related Absence Rate GRI 403 - 9 The number of days not worked due to work related injuries as a percentage of the total working days.

-HUMAN RIGHTS

-INDICATOR STANDARD METHODOLOGY

-Number of grievances identified through helplines related to human rights GRI 2 - 16

-Number of operations identified as having a significant risk of incidences of child labor, forced or compulsory labor, or where the right to exercise freedom of association may be violated GRI 407 - 1 GRI 408 - 1 GRI 409 - 1 Sustainability risks are analyzed using a non-financial macro risk assessment.
+It does not include scheduled or permitted absenteeism such as holidays, study time, maternity or paternity leave, etc. Work Related Absence Rate GRI 403 - 9 The number of days not worked due to work related injuries as a percentage of the total working days.
+Workers covered by an occupational health & safety management system GRI 403 - 8 Workers covered by an occupational health and safety management system (ISO 45001).
+Number of sites with a ISO 45001.
+HUMAN RIGHTS INDICATOR STANDARD METHODOLOGY Reported cases of child labor, forced or compulsory labor, or violation of the right to exercise freedom of association GRI 408 - 1 Number of operations identified as having a significant risk of incidences of child labor, forced or compulsory labor, or where the right to exercise freedom of association may be violated GRI 407 - 1 GRI 408 - 1 GRI 409 - 1 Sustainability risks are analyzed using a non-financial macro risk assessment.
 The model analyzes more than 50 potential economic, political, social and environmental risks in our direct operations and supply chain across all countries we operate in.
 Risk indexes come from different internationally recognized sources such as the IMF or the WRI.
-These risk indexes are mapped against our revenue and spend in order to identify the level of risk (classified as high, medium and low) in our operations and supply chain.
+These risk indexes are mapped against our sales and spend in order to identify the level of risk (classified as high, medium and low) in our operations and supply chain.
+COMMUNITY INDICATOR STANDARD METHODOLOGY Total amount of community donations London Benchmarking Group Manual GRI 413 - 1 Amount donated considering: 1.

-' COMMUNITY

-INDICATOR STANDARD METHODOLOGY

-Total amount of investment in community London Benchmarking Group Manual Amount invested considering: 1.
 Cash contribution in support of a community 2.
 Time contribution as the cost of the working hours contributed by employees to a community 3.
 The value of in kind donations

-COMMUNITY INDICATOR STANDARD METHODOLOGY Number of community hours GRI 413 - 1, London Benchmarking Group Manual Total number of projects GRI 413 - 1, London Benchmarking Group Manual Number of projects per pillar London Benchmarking Group Manual Percentage of investment per pillar London Benchmarking Group Manual Percentage of investment by form of contribution GRI 413 - 1 Impacts of projects GRI 413 - 1, 2
+COMMUNITY INDICATOR STANDARD METHODOLOGY Number of community hours GRI 413 - 1, London Benchmarking Group Manual Total number of projects GRI 413 - 1, London Benchmarking Group Manual Number of projects per pillar London Benchmarking Group Manual Donations per pillar London Benchmarking Group Manual Donations by form of contribution GRI 413 - 1